 Frozen Food/Defrosting Toasting Quality

 The Jelly Bean again led the pack in our defrosting testing, scoring an 8 out of 10, far outpacing the lowest performing model, which scored a 3.

 It utilizes a two-stage defrosting mode that gently thaws before it toasts.
 This turned frozen bread into toast with just a few more light spots near the edges compared to toast made from room temperature bread, but still stellar nonetheless.
 It also produced nice golden waffles with just a few over browned spots.
 If you tend to put frozen items in your toaster the Jelly Bean has you covered.

 The Jelly Bean provides far and away the best value of any model we tested.
 In our bread toasting and defrosting tests it outperformed models that cost 3-5 times as much.
 Its construction quality also looks and feels like a much more expensive model.
 The only downside is that its user interface isn't quite as sleek as more expensive models, but it is still completely usable.
-At a list price of just $35, the Jelly Bean is a steal.
+The Jelly Bean is a steal.

 Despite being one of the cheapest models we considered the Jelly Bean was able to go toe to toe with the more expensive models in our testing, surpassing all the contenders in bread toasting quality.
 Whether you're in pursuit of flawless toast or someone who just doesn't want to spend that much money on a toaster, The Best Buy Award winning Jelly Bean will serve you well.